The Wolf of Zhongshan: Synopsis

-When the hunters approach him, Mr. Dongguo denies any knowledge of the wolf's whereabouts, but secretly plans on killing him.
-After the hunters had left, Mr. Dongguo lets the wolf out of his bag, gets on his donkey, and prepares to take his leave only to be stopped by the wolf.
+When the hunters approach him, Mr. Dongguo denies any knowledge of the wolf's whereabouts.
+After the hunters have left, Mr. Dongguo lets the wolf out of his bag, gets on his donkey, and prepares to take his leave only to be stopped by the wolf.
 The wolf now asks the scholar to save his life again, this time from starvation.
 Mr. Dongguo offers the wolf some pastries, but the wolf smiles and said "I don't eat those, I dine solely on meat".
 Puzzled, Mr. Dongguo inquires if the wolf intends to eat his donkey and the wolf replies "No, no, donkey meat is no good".
 The donkey, upon hearing this, bolts from the scene as fast as its four legs to carry it leaving Mr. Dongguo behind with the wolf.
 To Mr. Dongguo's surprise, the hungry wolf pounces on him and announces its intention to eat him.
 When Mr. Dongguo protests at the wolf's ingratitude, the wolf presents the argument: since the scholar saved his life once why not do it again?
 Now that it is starving, only by serving as the wolf's food will the scholar have fulfilled the act of saving his life.
 The wolf also complains that it nearly suffocated while it was crammed in the scholar's bag and the scholar now owed him.
 Dongguo and the wolf debated and finally decided to present their case to the judgment of three elders.